Jany-M/simple-pdf-exporter/README.txt

 = I want to override the existing file / generate a new pdf no matter what = Use `&force` after your url eg. `http://yoursite.com/?export=pdf&force`
+This will also invalidate the internal cache, hence it will take more time to generate the PDF.
+Avoid if possible.

 = Can I use a custom CSS file? =
 You can use a custom CSS to customize the layout.